-Neighborhood House Hunt
+Neighborhood Scavenger Hunt

-A neighborhood house hunt is a fun way to get acquainted with your own neighborhood, but get a little more adventurous and you could use these same ideas to explore historical neighborhoods, upscale neighborhoods, downtown commercial districts, and more.
+A neighborhood scavenger hunt is a fun way to get acquainted with your own neighborhood, but get a little more adventurous and you could use these same ideas to explore historical neighborhoods, upscale neighborhoods, downtown commercial districts, and more.

-Neighborhood House Hunt Examples:
+Neighborhood Scavenger Hunt List Examples:

 • House with a blue birdhouse in a tree on the front yard.